Iraq – Kurdistan (Erbil, Suleymaniyeh, Dohuk) December 9-10, 2019

 SULAYMANIYAH is surrounded by the Azmer Range, Goyija Range and the Qaiwan Range in the northeast of Kurdistan.
 Baranan Mountain in the south and the Tasluja Hills in the west.
 The modern city was founded in 1784 by the Kurdish prince Ibrahim Pasha Baban who named it after his father Sulaiman Pasha and served as the capital of Baban from 1784 to 1850.

-From its foundation Sulaymaniyah was always a center of great poets, writers, historians, politicians, scholars and singers, such as Nalî, Mahwi, and Piramerd.
+From its foundation, Sulaymaniyah was always a center of great poets, writers, historians, politicians, scholars and singers, such as Nalî, Mahwi, and Piramerd.

 The city is known as the capital of enlightenment among the Kurds, but the official nickname nationally level is the Paris of Iraq or the bride of Iraq’s cities.

 History.
-It dates back to the Old-Babylonian Period.
+It dates back to the Old Babylonian Period.

 The capital of the Kurdish Baban principality (1649–1850), before Sulaymaniyah was a territory named “Qelaçiwalan”.
-At the time of the Babani’s rule there were major conflicts between the Safavid dynasty and the Ottoman Empire.
+At the time of the Babani’s rule, there were major conflicts between the Safavid dynasty and the Ottoman Empire.
 Qelaçiwalan became a battleground for the two rivals.

 Being of strategic importance and lying deep inside Safavid territory, Mahmud Pasha of Baban in 1781 moved the capital to Melkendî, then a village but now a district in central Sulaymaniyah.
 In 1783, Ibrahim Pasha of Baban became ruler of the Emirate and began the construction of a new city to become the capital of the Baban Emirate.
-In 1784 he finished erecting a number of palaces for trade called Qeyserîs and bazaars, which were also used as baths, and began inviting people from the surrounding villages and Emirates to move to the newly established city.
+In 1784 he finished erecting many palaces for trade called Qeyserîs and bazaars, which were also used as baths, and began inviting people from the surrounding villages and Emirates to move to the newly established city.
 Soon Melkendî became one of its quarters and still is today.
 The new city of Sulaymaniyah was named after Sulaiman Baba who was the first Baban prince to gain control of the province of Shahrizor and its capital, Kirkuk.
 Sulaiman Baba invaded Iran, defeating forces in 1694.

 From 1922 to 1924, Sulaymaniyah was the capital of the Kingdom of Kurdistan, a short-lived unrecognized State declared by Iraqi Kurds following the collapse of the Ottoman Empire.